Gerald Nugent

 Nugent had inherited a team that had risen to fourth place in 1932 with a 78-76 record, the only time that the Phillies finished with a winning record between 1918 and 1948.
 However, even with his income from his other businesses, he did not have the financial means to build on that success.
 He was forced to trade what little talent the team had to make ends meet, and had to use some creative financial methods to be able even to field a team at all.

 Unlike the notoriously miserly Baker, Nugent cared more about winning than saving money.
 For example, he devoted some effort to player development for the first time in the history of the franchise, and was well known for spotting obscure talent.
 However, for most of his tenure as owner, his debts almost always exceeded his income.
 In one year, he had to pledge his own stock as collateral to keep the team alive.
 On at least one other occasion, he had to pay a debt out of his own salary.
-While Nugent's keen eye for talent allowed him to discover a number of fine young players, he was often forced to sell or trade them out of town in order to balance the books.
+Nugent's keen eye for talent allowed him to discover a number of fine young players, but he was often forced to sell or trade them out of town in order to balance the books.
 While the cash from the trades helped the Phillies stay in business, they didn't help the on-field product.
 His tenure saw four of the seven worst seasons in franchise history.
 This included five consecutive seasons in which they finished dead last in the National League while losing 100 games.